We will not rest until we achieve the fullest possible accounting of all missing American military service members from all wars.

-District 2 will be dedicating their new POW/MIA Chair Of Honor Monument on POW/MIA Recognition Day 2019 at Albert G. Horton Veterans Memorial Cemetery in Suffolk, Va.
-The 5 Missing Man Table Ceremony begins at 1630 hrs in the Commital Area and the unveiling of the monument in the Garden Of Fame will follow..
+District 2 dedicated their new POW/MIA Chair Of Honor Monument on POW/MIA Recognition Day 2019 at Albert G. Horton Veterans Memorial Cemetery in Suffolk, Va.
+The 5 Missing Man Table Ceremony was conducted in the Commital Area and the unveiling of the monument in the Garden Of Fame

 Many Americans across the United States pause to remember the sacrifices and service of those who were prisoners of war (POW), as well as those who are missing in action (MIA), and their families.
 All military installations fly the National League of Families’ POW/MIA flag, which symbolizes the nation’s remembrance of those who were imprisoned while serving in conflicts and those who remain missing.